thekabi-4/natural-language-detection/Readme.md

-## Natural Language Detection using Scikit-learn
+## Natural Language Detection using Scikit-learn and Logistic Regression

 Detect the language of input text using Scikit-learn and machine learning classifiers.

 ## 📌 Description

 This project implements a Natural Language Detection model in Python using Scikit-learn.
-The notebook (LD.ipynb) demonstrates data preprocessing, TF-IDF vectorization, and training ML classifiers (Naive Bayes, Logistic Regression, SVM) to identify the language of given text.
+The notebook (LD.ipynb) demonstrates data preprocessing, TF-IDF vectorization, and training ML classifiers (Vectorization, Logistic Regression, SVM) to identify the language of given text.

 ## 🚀 Features